canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 This may create lock-in if the software and support can't easily be migrated to other service providers.

 Open source software can be deployed using platform as a service (PaaS) or infrastructure as a service (IaaS).
-This must be considered same as SaaS when responsibility for hosting, setup, configuration, maintenance and support can be done by a service provider or internally.
+This is not considered the same as SaaS when responsibility for hosting, setup, configuration, maintenance and support can be done by a service provider or internally but it is still a valid service model to be leveraged.
 This provides additional flexibility in the selection of cloud provider (public or private) and the support service provider.

 ### Evaluation